 The two main disadvantages of allergy shots is 1) inconvenience since you have to come in 1-2 times per week for a total of 30-40 visits before you can spread your shots out to once a month and 2) risk since we are injecting you with what you allergic and you could have an allergic reaction.
 Although 98% of patients never have a systemic reaction, severe reactions can occur and can be fatal.
 Historically there are two deaths per year in the US from anaphylaxis related to allergy shots.
 This is rare compared to driving in a car.
 There are, sadly, 100 deaths every single day in the US in car accidents but you don't ride a horse to get around, right?
 You don't drive crazy and we don't do crazy things with allergy shots.
 There are benefits and risks in everything we do.
 We screen you before putting you on allergy shots, screen you every time you get your shots, and build you up nice and slow to the maintenance dose.
 We require you to not only receive your shots in our office but also to wait in our waiting room for 30 minutes as 90% of severe reactions occur in the first 30 minutes following an allergy shot.
 We follow national recommendations on site administration and wait time for allergy shots.
 Your safety is our #1 priority.
 If your allergist does not make you wait in the waiting room after your shots or allows you to give your shots at home, it's possible there's very little allergen in your shots and any improvement you've received is from the "placebo effect".
 See the below article, "When Allergy Shots Don't Work".

 When we make your allergy kit, we make four vials for every shot you receive.
 Each vial is 10 times stronger than the one before it and each is color coded starting with a green vial (green means go), then blue, then yellow and then the red maintenance vial (red means stop).
 We give increasing doses at every visit in 0.05 mL increments starting at 0.05 mL and building up to 0.5 mL with 10 injections from each vial.
 Ten injections from each of the four vials means there are 40 visits to build-up to the maintenance dose.
 The first dose you receive is 1/10,000 of the final maintenance dose.
 Once you reach the maintenance dose, you only have to come in for your shot(s) every 4 weeks.
 Once a year we have to make a new maintenance vial when it expires.
-The red vial has an expiration date of 12 months.
+The red vial has an expiration date of 12 months as do yellow vials.
+Green and blue vials have 6 month expiration dates.
 Due to potency differences, we cut your dose 50% when you receive the first dose from the new maintenance vial then you build back up to maintenance over 5 more visits before going back out to once monthly injection visits.
+Once you have been on shots for 2 years, we can cluster the new maintenance vial shots so that you remain on your monthly schedule with no further build-up required.

 Once you start immunotherapy, Dr. Tankersley will see you back in 1 month to monitor your medications and build-up schedule on shots.
 He will then see you back 2 months later, then 4 months later then every 6 months while you continue on your shots.
 A full course of therapy is typically 5 years.
 You don't gain anything significant after 5 years by staying on shots and don't lose anything by stopping.
 Any symptom recurrence would be 2-4 years after stopping therapy after a 5 year course.
 You can find additional information about immunotherapy on our Resources page.